lbdc/zm_movie_bootstrap/README.md

 zm_alm_134.php: encode engine uses ffmpeg.
 Can run script from command line directly.

-No other files required.

-Other files for front end
+Other files required for HTML front end

 index.php: Use this as index